It’s 8.37 am. I’ve just spent the last ten hours reading this book, all throughout the damn night.

 You will bounce back.
 Because you’re a survivor.

 At some point, yes I understand why you do the things you do but you’re an asshole and you could have chosen not to be an asshole.
 It’s like the author says: everyone is afraid of admitting they’re wrong.
 But no one is actively saying someone is wrong either.
 Everyone just understands the reasons behind someone’s actions and lets it be and that’s fcuking tiring.
-I do like assholes with a principle.
-But in this book everyone at some point kind of reads like an asshole with an excuse.
-Every one has a sob story if you look hard enough, not everyone turns out to be an asshole.
+Everyone at some point kind of reads like an asshole with an excuse.
+But if you look hard enough, every one has a sob story, doesn’t mean that excuses them.
 Amat is the only character that seems to have understood this (at the end there are some saving graces when some characters start taking control of their lives).